leoAshu/100x-cohort/week-06/notes.md

 -   similar to `useMemo`
 -   instead of values, used to memoize functions with an objective to optimize the performance of the application
 -   especially in cases involving child components that rely on **reference equality** to prevent unnecessary renders
+-   child components should be marked as `memo` components to avoid re-renders if props is unchanged

 ```javascript
 import { memo, useCallback, useState } from 'react'